hashslash/CD19-MiniProjct/README.md

 # CD19-MiniProjct
-A LL(1) Parser for a code snippet already given.
+A LL(1) Parser for a code snippet already